 “Accumulating damage can shorten life expectancy, however, if haemochromatosis is detected before damage occurs, it can easily be managed and is no barrier to a normal life.”

-“Many people don’t know this condition exists, and so it’s encouraging to see the condition gaining more attention,” said Di Prince.
+Di Prince said that many people don’t know this condition exists, "and so it’s encouraging to see the condition gaining more attention.”

 Haemochromatosis Awareness Week is designed to raise awareness of haemochromatosis and improve the rate of early diagnosis in order to prevent much ill-health.